john-best/SmashMusicBot/README.md

 ### What's next? ###
 * More commands!
 E.g. `!latest` for blog posts, `!char` lookup via name, `!mfind` lookup via composer... etc
-* Database for subscribed channels so restarting the bot doesn't wipe the current list of subscribed channels.
 * Get outsider ideas and PRs to make this bot even better!

 ### Running ###